christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 Here are my best practices I developed using deployment technologies.

 Deployment scripts should be written from the start of a project.
-Creating them later can be a tedious task.
+Creating them later can be a tedious task, whereas if written from the beginning, they will save you some time and some repetitive tasks whenever you need a re-install.

 Having a deployment script has the following benefits :